 Unfortunately, I have a problem with this logic.
 First of all, I envy anybody who has a customer that always orders the same size.
 In my experience, this rarely happens.
 If it happens at all, then it’s probably with a lot size of one, which does not help you much here either.

 Secondly, the benefit of smaller lot sizes is not only to serve your customer better, but to also be a better customer to your suppliers.
-Hence, having smaller lot sizes is also beneficial for your suppliers (both external suppliers and internal production lines delivering parts to your processes).
+Furthermore, having smaller lot sizes is also beneficial for your suppliers (both external suppliers and internal production lines delivering parts to your processes).

 Overall, you should not completely ignore customer order size, but it is probably more of a soft factor that may not have much influence.
 Also, depending on your relation with your customer, you may also have the possibility of influencing the size of the customer orders.
 There are many anecdotes of companies that successfully managed to switch their customers from a monthly order to a weekly order (or less) with benefits for both sides.